Meet Pep Guardiola’s daughter – model, influencer and Instagram star

 Guardiola met his wife Cristina when he was just 18 and their long and successful relationship included the arrival of three children, Maria, Màrius, and Valentina.

-Now the first of his children has attracted a big audience on Instagram, with Maria boasting 476K followers and huge engagements on her posts.
+Now the first of his children has attracted a big audience on Instagram, with Maria boasting 476k followers and huge engagement on her posts.

 Her mix of fashion and lifestyle poses are certainly appreciated by her followers, with her famous father adding to the interest in the Spanish stunner.